kinopio-club/kinopio-help/api/index.md

 <code class="users">filterComments</code>                   | `Boolean` | Whether comment cards are hidden to the user
 <code class="users">filterShowDateUpdated</code>            | `Boolean` | Whether the user has has toggled the card date filter
 <code class="users">filterShowUsers</code>                  | `Boolean` | Whether the user has has toggled the card user filter
+<code class="users">isAmbassador</code>                     | `Boolean` | Whether the user is in the [friends of kinopio](https://kinopio.club/friends-of-kinopio-ambassadors-YNmS6C3fofN3R9mYgO1Bu) ambassador program.
+Is not user updatable.
 <code class="users">isDonor</code>                          | `Boolean` | Whether the user has donated to Kinopio.
 Is not user updatable.
 <code class="users">isModerator</code>                      | `Boolean` | Whether the user is a moderator of the community forums or discord.
 Is not user updatable.
 <code class="users">isGuideMaker</code>                     | `Boolean` | Whether the user has written a guide for the help site.
 Is not user updatable.